How to create content blocks for Customer Hub

 You will learn

-Learn how to create and configure content blocks to add personalization to your Customer Hub drawer experience.
-Content blocks are customizable sections you can configure to display calls to action or personalized information to shoppers, such as their loyalty points, subscription status, and more.
+Learn how to create content blocks for your Customer Hub to deliver a personalized experience for each customer.
+Content blocks are customizable sections that allow you to display relevant information, such as loyalty points or subscription status, or prompt customers to take specific actions.

 Before you begin